Introduction

 is provided by an EM algorithm.
 Sufficient for estimation is an

-function which solves the least squares (or
+estimator function which solves the least squares (or

-Gaussian maximum likelihood) problem associated with \(\mu_\theta\)—or in other words, the
+Gaussian maximum likelihood) problem associated with

-estimator that would be used for Gaussian or continuous data.
+in other words, the estimator that would be used for Gaussian

-two elements: the estimated coefficients
+outputs a list with two elements: the estimated

-\(\hat \theta\) and the
+and the fitted.values

 The STAR Linear Model

-, the linear model is
+the (frequentist) STAR linear model is implemented with

-the functionality of lm
+version). lm_star() aims to mimic the functionality of

-by allowing users to input a
+lm by allowing users to input a formula.
+Standard functions

-and fitted values, respectively.
+to extract coefficients and fitted values, respectively.

 library(countSTAR)

-# EM algorithm for STAR
+# EM algorithm for STAR linear regression

 fit = lm_star(y ~ roach1 + treatment + senior + log(exposure2),